During the last half of 2009 I bought 2 used Onan RV-type gensets to use for experimenting with woodgas as a fuel source.

 Part 1, Flushing the cooling system

-Part 2, Sealing the block from the inside with K&W Block Seal
+Part 2, Sealing the block from the inside with K and W Block Seal

 Part 3, Sealing the outside of the block with JB Weld